 (a) This GFCI is shipped from the factory in the tripped condition and cannot be reset until it is wired correctly and power is supplied to the device.
 Plug a lamp or radio into the GFCI (and leave it plugged in).
 Turn the power ON at the service panel.
 Ensure that the GFCI is still in the tripped condition by pressing the TEST button.
-If the indicator light on the GFCI receptacle face is ON and the lamp or radio is OFF go to the Troubleshooting section because LINE and LOAD wiring connections have been reversed.
-You will not be
+If the lamp or radio is OFF, and the GFCI will not reset, go to the Troubleshooting section as the Line and Load connections are reversed.